SolMaestro/rust_calculator/README.md

-#RustyCalc -The friendly Command-Line Interface calculator built with rust.
+#Rusty calculator -The friendly Command-Line Interface calculator built with rust.
-Welcome to RustyCalc, a simple but trusted sidekick when it comes to basic math.
+Welcome to Rusty Calculator, a simple but trusted sidekick when it comes to basic math.
 It's sleek and Rusty too!

 It handles arithmetic operations seamlessly with support for number and decimal inputs
 Basic operations